 When properly equipped, the Expedition can tow up to 9,200 pounds.
 Unlike the Tahoe and Suburban, the Expedition comes only as a half-ton truck.
-The 2500-series three-quarter-ton Chevys come with larger engines and higher towing and hauling capacities.
-The sole powertrain is now a flex-fuel system that can run on E85.
+The sole powertrain is now a flex-fuel engine that can run on E85.

 - Standard 310-horsepower, 5.4-liter V-8 with 365 pounds-feet of torque